 The ICSC Business Relationship Manager is Philippe Lothsavan.

-ICC is pleased to share that UN Global Pulse has become a Partner Organization.
-Over the past few years ICC and UN Global Pulse have worked together on some joint collaborations from data protection and privacy to gender parity in the ICT field.
+UNICC is pleased to share that UN Global Pulse has become a Partner Organization.
+Over the past few years UNICC and UN Global Pulse have worked together on some joint collaborations from data protection and privacy to gender parity in the ICT field.
 Now we can work together on Big Data and Artificial Intelligence!

 Some of our joint efforts and conversations include: